<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=1166</guid>

-<description><![CDATA[<p>“Ahhhhh…” came the voice from beyond the fence, “it isn’t a proper British summer without crab sandwiches, it really isn’t….I do declare that crab sandwiches are the epitome of the British seaside”.
-We sniggered quietly, picturing the lady next door lying on her sun lounger eating crab sandwiches and extolling their virtues loudly to no one in particular.</p> <p></p> <p>And although amusing she had a point, proper sandwiches made with good brown bread, some lemony mayonnaise and fresh fresh crab really are rather lovely, and very British.
-Of course there is nothing to beat the British coastline in August for [...]<p>Continue reading <a href="http://withknifeandfork.com/a-british-seaside-summer">A British seaside summer&#8230;</a></p>]]></description>
+<description><![CDATA[“Ahhhhh…” came the voice from beyond the fence, “it isn’t a proper British summer without crab sandwiches, it really isn’t….I do declare that crab sandwiches are the epitome of the British seaside”.
+We sniggered quietly, picturing the lady next door lying on her sun lounger eating crab sandwiches and extolling their virtues loudly to no &#8230; <a href="http://withknifeandfork.com/a-british-seaside-summer" class="more-link">Continue reading <span class="screen-reader-text">A British seaside summer&#8230;</span></a>]]></description>

 <content:encoded><![CDATA[<p>“Ahhhhh…” came the voice from beyond the fence, “it isn’t a proper British summer without crab sandwiches, it really isn’t….I do declare that crab sandwiches are the epitome of the British seaside”.
 We sniggered quietly, picturing the lady next door lying on her sun lounger eating crab sandwiches and extolling their virtues loudly to no one in particular.</p>